CasparKielwein/Aaargh/Classes.md

 ### Martial Discipline
 Choose a martial discipline for your fighter.
 This discipline will determine the way you fight.
-It serves as your main source of Manouver Points.
+It serves as your main source of Maneuver Points.

 #### Rage
 ##### Comment